What Is Charting With A Jury in Mind & How Is It Done?

 Charting by Exception (CBE) Only deviations from the norm are documented.
 Efficient but risky if normal findings are not well-defined.

-Electronic Medical Records Leverages software to record data and notes Provides clear, legible records with timestamps.
+Electronic Medical Records Leverages software to record data and notes; widely used in clinics and hospitals to streamline workflows and improve patient management.
+Provides clear, legible records with timestamps.
 Issues can arise with data breaches and unauthorized access.

 Focus Charting Follows this format: data, action, and response.
 Helps in tracking patient progress but may miss the broader context.